AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - "Never trust, always verify" anything and everything outside of the application.
 Validate data, validate permissions.
 Re-check on different pages.
 - "Usable security": There's a balance between good security and usability.
 Extreme end of scale: Never putting your application on the internet.
 Pragmatic: Fingerprint readers, passphrases that are easier to remember than passwords.
 - "Authentication Factors": DOES NOT JUST MEAN TWO PASSWORDS.
 Basically means check for multiple FORMS of authentication:
-	- Something you have: e.g., a phone token, a computer that's been
+	- Something you have: e.g., a phone token, a computer that's been vali

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?